dhara2805/BookFinderApp/app/README.md

 Database Design
 - Room Database with:
-  BookEntity (id, title, author, coverUrl, publishYear, description, isSaved).
+- BookEntity
 - BookDao for CRUD operations.
 - Data is cached locally for offline support (details screen fully supported).

 Known Limitations
 - Offline support implemented only for book details, not search listing.
-- Not all book descriptions are available via API (fallback text shown).
+- Not all book descriptions are available via API.
 - Unit tests and full use-case layer are not fully implemented.
 - Image loading may take time due to large cover sizes.